 If the water is below 76 degree we highly recommend you purchase or rent a wetsuit.

 Q: Where do I go once I arrive at the race site?

 A: Once you have parked and gathered all of your gear you will head to the transition area.
 The transition area is where you will place your bike and running gear.
-There will be volunteers at the transition area called body markers.
-They will use a sharpie and write your race number and age as of the end of the year on your arms and legs.
-This is for safety and to make sure you get AWESOME race photos of your big day.
-After you are marked you will be allowed to go into transition.
-If you have prepurchased your own IRONTATS, you will put those on prior to arriving at transition
+There will be volunteers at the transition area to help you locate your bike rack.

 Q: Where do you put your gear once in transition?

-A: On the end of the racks there will be a race number range, for example 100-150.
-If your race number falls within those numbers you will rack your bike anywhere on that rack where there is sufficient space.
+A: On the end of the racks there will be a race number range.
+Place your bike by your race number.
 Your bike should be racked so that it is facing the opposite direction as the bikes directly next to it.
 This helps ensure the maximum amount of space for everyone’s gear.